FredHutch/FHBig/_posts/2018-03-06-How-To-Add-Blog-Posts.md

 ```

 ## Take 2
 Alternatively,  you can create the post from your local repos.
-To do
-so, you need to install `jekyll`.

 1. __Install Jekyll:__
 2. __Clone the repos:__